Mount Disappointment (Australia)

-Mount Disappointment is an 800 m mountain located on the southern end of the Great Dividing Range, 9.5 km north of Whittlesea and 60 km north of Melbourne, the state capital of Victoria, Australia.
+Mount Disappointment is an 800 m mountain on the southern end of the Great Dividing Range, 9.5 km north of Whittlesea and 60 km north of Melbourne, the state capital of Victoria, Australia.
 It was named by explorers Hume and Hovell in 1824, and is now a popular hiking spot.

 Mount Disappointment is the main water source of the Yan Yean Reservoir, which is in turn one of the major water supply reserves of Melbourne.

 History

 Encounter by Europeans

 Aboriginal Australians are known to have lived in the Mount Disappointment area.
 Stone weapons have been found near the junction of Drag Hill and Sunday Creeks.

 The surrounding forest was the land of the Kulin nation.

 After making the arduous climb to the summit in 1824, British explorers Hume and Hovell hoped to view the distant Port Phillip Bay.
-Unfortunately, the mountain's dense vegetation prevented them reaching the summit (they got within 5 kilometres), resulting in their immense disappointment.
+However, the mountain's dense vegetation prevented them reaching the summit (they got within 5 kilometres), resulting in their immense disappointment.
 In addition, Hume suffered a painful injury to his groin nearby which caused him much distress and necessitated a five-day rest for their party.
 Consequently, they recorded their feelings in the name they chose for the mountain.